Tesla Gen 3 Wall Connector Review

 16A Hardwire Wiring Diagram (20A Circuit Breaker)

-For a 16A maximum output, use 12 AWG wire for L1 and L2, and 12 AWG for the ground (G).
-The system requires a 20A circuit breaker for safety, supporting a charging output of 3.84 kW.
+For a maximum output of 16A, use 12 AWG wire for L1 and L2, and 12 AWG for the ground (G).
+The system requires a 20A circuit breaker for safety and supports a charging output of 3.84 kW.
 The conduit size should be between 1/2 and 1 inch.

 12A Hardwire Wiring Diagram (15A Circuit Breaker)